configcat/docs/website/docs/integrations/amplitude.md

 ---
 id: amplitude
-title: Amplitude
+title: Amplitude - Add feature flag changes to your charts
 description: ConfigCat Amplitude integration reference.
 This is a step-by-step guide on how to use feature flags in your Amplitude project.
 ---

 ## Overview

-Every setting change in ConfigCat is annotated on the Amplitude charts as a vertical line and some details are added automatically about the change.
+Every feature flag change in ConfigCat is annotated on the Amplitude charts as a vertical line and some details are added automatically about the change.

 ![amplitude_chart](/assets/amplitude_chart.png)